Ibrahim Pasha of Berat

-Ibrahim Pasha of Berat was the second and last ruler of the Pashalik of Berat, in office from 1787 to 1809.
+Ibrahim Pasha of Berat was the second and last ruler of the Pashalik of Berat, in office from 1787 to 1809.Ali Pasha of Yanina saw him as a threat which lead to an invasion by Ali Pasha, and the invasion resulted in a victory of Ali Pasha.

 Ruler

 The Pashalik of Berat in 1790-1795 under the rule of Ibrahim Pasha.

 Ibrahim Pasha of Avlona became ruler of the pashalik of Berat after the death of Ahmet Kurt Pasha with whom he had been a close ally.
 As this territory was part of Middle Albania, Ali Pasha of Ioannina saw him as a threat.

 Rivalry with Ali Pasha

 After some fruitless negotiation, Ibrahim Pasha sent a body of troops under the command of his brother Sephir, bey of Avlona.
 Against these, Ali summoned the armatoles of Thessaly; and after villages had been burnt, peasants robbed and hanged, and flocks carried off on both sides, peace was made.
 Ibrahim gave his daughter in marriage to Mukhtar, the eldest son of Ali, and the disputed territory as her dower.
 As Sephir bey had displayed qualities which might prove formidable hereafter, Ali contrived to have him poisoned by a physician; and, after his usual fashion, he hanged the agent of the crime, that no witness might remain of it.

 In 1808, Ali Pasha defeated Ibrahim Pasha, incorporating its territory in the Pashalik of Janina.

 Ibrahim Pasha's daughters were married to Ali's sons Veli and Muhtar, and Ali's nephew Mahmud Bey, in order to improve the relations between the pashaliks of Ali and Ibrahim.